IanTBlack/ooim2mr/README.md

 variables = data.frame(data_variables[['variables_units]])
 ```

-This function will bring data into the work space an attempt to merge it
+This function will bring data into the work space and attempt to merge
-as a dataframe if the data is 1D.
-If the data is 2D, it remains a list
+it as a dataframe if the data is 1D.
+If the data is 2D, it remains a
-of lists.
+list of lists.
 The return for this function is a list of lists.
 List one
 contains the data.
 List two contains a dataframe of variables that were
 brought and the units associated with those variables.